 If your insured’s house burns down and that expensive alarm system they put in to lower their premiums fails, does the alarm company carry any liability exposure?
-In the above episode of On Subrogation: Emergency Response – Alarm Company Liability, RG attorney Jason Sullivan discusses viable subrogation strategy in the face of a fire and property subrogation claim involving an alarm system.
+In the above episode of On Subrogation: Emergency Response – Alarm Company Liability, RG attorney Jason Sullivan discusses a viable subrogation strategy in the face of a fire and property subrogation claim involving an alarm system.

 This is the second part of our three-part series on third-party liability in subrogation claims arising from emergency responses.
 You can find the other two episodes and links to their companion articles on our YouTube channel: